 Glass Paint

 Glass paints are one of the cheaper options on this list.
-It adheres to the glass permanently, and it has the capacity to block harmful UV rays given off by the sun.
+It adheres to the glass permanently and can block harmful UV rays from the sun.
 Also, as the paint is thinner in comparison to a curtain or even shutters, it could bring in natural light.

-To spray the glass paint on, one must make sure that the surface is thoroughly wiped down.
+To spray the glass paint on, one must ensure the surface is thoroughly wiped down.
 Make sure that you’re spreading evenly to avoid lumps and uneven surfaces.

 You can add another layer to your work to make the glass paint darker.
 Glass paints also come in various colors, so the possibilities are endless.